[Dedicated to the memory of Professor Phil Dorin, teacher, mentor and friend.]

 Where assignments involve programming, the quality of your code, not just its correctness, will play a large part in determining your grade.
 Please see these resources and notes on clean code for information on expectations of code quality.

-open-source configuration management tool.
-Use of this tool will be discussed and demonstrated
+All assignments will be submitted through the GitHub open-source configuration management tool.
+Use of this tool will be discussed and demonstrated during class the first week.

 Programming Project Homework/Labwork descriptions and their due dates are listed on the Assignments web page of this site.

 There will be no tests, no midterm exam, and no planned final exam for this course.
-There may be one [or
+There may be one [or more] quickie quiz[es] during the semester.

-You will need access to a computer of some variety.
-You'll need this computer so as to participate in the in-class exercises, live-code sessions, and to do the homework/labwork.
-Also, since all classes this semester will be online, you will need to be able to use thezoomconference application, which will require a camera, speakers/earbuds/headphones, and microphone.
-If you are unable to attend class at the regular online class hour, there will be videos posted in the course link on LMU's BrightSpace course management tool so that you can view them at another time. |
+Also, since all classes this semester will be online, you will need to be able to use the zoom conference application, which will require a camera, speakers/earbuds/headphones, and microphone.
+If you are unable to attend class at the regular online class hour, there will be videos posted in the course link on LMU's BrightSpace course management tool so that you can view them at another time.

 You should download and install the Java Software Development Kit [JDK] from the Oracle Java website.
 For purposes of this class, just about any version later than Java 1.8 will work fine.
 Downloads of the latest version [Java 14] are available for all platforms here.